fenderdigital/flask-philo/documentation/source/cloud/aws/introduction.rst

     upload_file('dest/my_new_local_file.txt', bucket_name, 'My_New_File_key', region_name)

-Uploading a folder to a S3 Bucket
+Uploading a folder to an S3 Bucket
 #################################

 Bulk uploads of an entire directory's contents is possible using the *upload_dir* method